matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

-## :heart: Exceptions and exception handling
+## :heart: Exceptions and exception handling.

-Object of type Throwable and its subtypes can be sent up the stack with the throw keyword and caught with try...catch statement.
+- Object of type Throwable and its subtypes can be sent up the stack with the throw keyword and caught with `try...catch` statement.

-### Catching an exception
+### Catching an exception.

 ```java
 try {